Abhijeetbyte/Hackathon-MIT/README.md

 ### **Data Management:**
 - **Data Sources:** Utilizing geospatial data from government databases, satellite imagery, or user-generated data with longitude and latitude
-- **Data Processing:** Implementing data preprocessing, cleaning, and transformation as needed
+- **Data Processing:** Developing PHP based on preprocessing to incoming data.
+This might involve cleaning and validating user-generated data or formatting data from government sources for storage.
-- **Data Updates:** Ensuring regular updates of geospatial data for real-time accuracy, with automated data fetching and synchronization in future phases
+- **Data Updates:** Ensuring regular updates of geospatial data for real-time accuracy, with automated data fetching and updating geospatial data from government databases at regular intervals for real-time accuracy, synchronization in future phases

 ### **User Experience:**
 - **User Interface (UI):** A user-centric, responsive design ensuring seamless functionality on both web and mobile platforms